efabless/caravel_user_project/README.md

 # Running Full Chip Simulation

-The verilog test-benches are under this [verilog/dv](verilog/dv).
+The verilog test-benches are under this directory [verilog/dv](verilog/dv).
 For more information on setting up the simulation environment and the available testbenches for this sample project, refer to [README](verilog/dv/README.md).

 # Hardening the User Project Macro using Openlane